 “Stefan… I don’t see any green crystals here.”
 She reached inside her pockets.
 “And I only have two green beans.”

-She was right, there were none of the usually common green ones.
+She was right.
+There were none of the otherwise common green crystalline formations on the roots around them.
 This was bad.
 He took the two green pebbles from her and reached for his slingshot.

 “W-what kind of monster does the green crystal keep away?”
 Franzi asked in a nervous voice.

 His mind was racing.
 Knowing which monster was stalking them could be the difference between escaping or becoming another victim of the creatures that had been terrorizing the Earth for the past twenty years.
 He took a deep breath.
 The damp cave suddenly felt sinister.
-“How did that song go again?”
+“Hey Franzi, how did that song go again?”

 “What song?”